sa6mwa/miscellaneous/articles/backtoback-9to1-and-49to1-measurements/backtoback-9to1-and-49to1-measurements.md

 ## Conclusion

-With 10m coax, you can't (or you probably can) argue against the fact that the 9:1 *randomwire* is more efficient despite coax and ATU losses in the lower part of HF compared to the 49:1 EFHW.
+With 10m coax, you can't (or you probably can) argue against the fact that the 9:1 *random wire* is more efficient despite coax and ATU losses in the lower part of HF compared to the 49:1 EFHW.
 The 49:1 is better suited for 20m and 17m according to my numbers.